MohamedAlaaEldinFarghaly/raspberryP_deep_person_detection/README.md

 # READ The Readmi File in the master branch first

-# This project is cloned from https://github.com/leigh-johnson/rpi-deep-pantilt/tree/master
+# This project is cloned (before without my added branches) from https://github.com/leigh-johnson/rpi-deep-pantilt/tree/master

 # The original project works on Raspberry Pi Camera Module (using   PICamera library)

-# I created this Bracnh usbcam-mod to make this PROJECT work on usb-connected web camera (using opencv library)
+# I created this Branch usbcam-mod to make this PROJECT work on usb-connected web camera (using opencv library)
 to install opencv on raspberry pi use--> $
     pip install opencv-contrib-python==4.1.0.25